thesuperpig56/thesuperpig56/README.md

 - 👋 Hi, I’m @thesuperpig56
-- ✨ Coding is my terrible skill ✨
+- ✨ Writing stuff in any programming language is painful. ✨
-- 🌱 chicken
+- 🌱 I work on private repositories only, never going to catch me working on a public repo.
 - 📫 If you need to contact me, don't.
 Thanks!

 <!---